He Spent 11 Months Making Designs Nobody Bought. The 2026 Mindset Shift That Changed His Print-on-Demand Business.

 Marcus joined the Podbase Skool community around month eleven, right when he was genuinely considering whether to shut everything down.

-"I went in expecting the usual stuff," he admits.
-"General advice.
+“I went in expecting the usual stuff,” he admits.
+“General advice.
 Theoretical stories.
 Vague tips about SEO.
-People telling you to cringe stuff, like to just keep going and never give up.
-Instead I found people actually breaking things down – here's what I ran, here's what flopped, here's the exact reason why."
+People telling you to just keep going and never give up.
+Instead I found people actually breaking things down: here’s what I ran, here’s what flopped, here’s the exact reason why.”

-The successful listing didn't describe the product.
+The successful listing didn’t describe the product.
 It described a moment.
-It put the buyer inside a feeling.
-The image wasn't a flat lay of a phone case – it was a lifestyle shot of a girl in a stylish outfit, sitting in a coffee shop, and enjoying her flat white.
-The phone case?
-It was just laying near her on the table, literally barely visible on the image.
-The copy didn't say "durable phone case with unique design."
+The image wasn’t a flat lay of a phone case, it was a lifestyle shot of a girl in a stylish outfit, sitting in a coffee shop, enjoying her flat white.
+The phone case was just lying near her on the table, barely visible.
+The copy didn’t say “durable phone case with unique design.”
 It said something like: spring has arrived = coffee dates every day.

 “That breakdown broke my brain a little,” Marcus says.
 “I went straight back to my shop and looked at my listings.
 Flat mockups.
 Generic descriptions.
 Product specs.
 I wasn’t selling anything, I was filing inventory.”